 - Erlotinib (Tarceva)

-There are many other drugs that CBD can interact with.
+There are many other drugs that Hemp can interact with.
 These drugs are listed because they interact with liver processing, which can affect how quickly the compounds are broken down in addition to their concentration.
 This does not necessarily mean the combination is inherently dangerous.
-These interactions are also rare and often require extreme doses of CBD to occur.
+These interactions are also rare and often require extreme doses of Hemp to occur.